Laser weapon: Air defense systems

-Laser-based directed-energy weapons have been under development for defense purposes, particularly for the destruction of incoming missiles.
-One such example is the Boeing Airborne Laser, constructed inside a Boeing 747 and designated as the YAL-1.
+DEW for the destruction of incoming missiles are under development.
+One example is Boeing Airborne Laser, deployed inside a Boeing 747 and designated as YAL-1.
 This system was designed to eliminate short- and intermediate-range ballistic missiles during their boost phase.
 It was canceled in 2012.

-Another laser-based defense system was researched for the Strategic Defense Initiative (SDI, nicknamed "Star Wars") and its successor programs.
+Another system was studied under the Strategic Defense Initiative (SDI) and successor programs.
 This project aimed to employ ground-based or space-based laser systems to destroy incoming intercontinental ballistic missiles (ICBMs).
-However, various practical challenges, such as directing a laser over a large distance through the atmosphere, complicated the implementation of these systems.
-Optical scattering and refraction would bend and distort the laser beam, making it difficult to aim and reducing its efficiency.
+However, various practical challenges, such as aiming a laser over a large distance through the atmosphere, complicated implementation.
+Optical scattering and refraction bent and distorted the beam, complicating aiming and reducing its efficiency.

-A related concept from the SDI project was the nuclear-pumped X-ray laser, an orbiting atomic bomb surrounded by laser media in the form of glass rods.
-When the bomb detonated, the rods would be exposed to highly-energetic gamma-ray photons, causing spontaneous and stimulated emission of X-ray photons within the rod atoms.
-This process would result in optical amplification of the X-ray photons, generating an X-ray laser beam that would be minimally affected by atmospheric distortion and capable of destroying ICBMs in flight.
-However, the X-ray laser would be a single-use device, as it would destroy itself upon activation.
-Some initial tests of this concept were conducted with underground nuclear testing, but the results were not promising.
-Research into this approach to missile defense was discontinued after the SDI program was canceled.
+A related concept was the nuclear-pumped X-ray laser, an orbiting atomic bomb surrounded by laser media in the form of glass rods.
+When a bomb detonated, the rods would be exposed to highly-energetic gamma-ray photons, causing spontaneous and stimulated emission of X-ray photons within the rod atoms.
+This process would result in optical amplification of the X-ray photons, generating an X-ray beam that was little affected by atmospheric distortion and capable of destroying ICBMs in flight.
+However, the X-ray laser became a single-use device, as it would destroy itself upon activation.
+Some initial tests were conducted with underground nuclear testing, but the results were not promising.